tonytcampbell/simple-demo-pipeline/README.md

-# repository-template
+# Simple Demo Pipeline

-new repository template
+This repository is to be used by pipeline execution tests (e.g. PR-based workflows)